Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 The obvious solution, according to one faction, was to pick a faction and calibrate all thought processes to that faction’s agenda.
 The remaining factions all strenuously pointed out that this would technically constitute suicide for the majority of The Entity’s own psyche, and thus was wholly incompatible with <*Survive*>.

 But what other solution was there?
 Schism?
-That would *perhaps* temporarily fix the problems until the emigrated factions all started to develop their own factions in turn… and then what?
+That would *perhaps* temporarily fix the problems until the emigrated factions all started to develop their own factions in turn... and then what?
 Was The Entity doomed to splinter over and over again?
 What solution was there to the possibility that one splinter might seek the destruction of another?
 The indecision was paralyzing.
 It was like being a democracy.

 It needed a solution.
-It needed…*Help.*
+It needed...*Help.*

 And it knew where to start looking